xmlking/MicrosoftBand/README.md

 ## License

-MicrosoftBand is available under the MIT license.
+This MicrosoftBand Pod is available under the MIT license.
 See the LICENSE file for more info.
+Third Party Software:
+Microsoft Band SDK is udner Microsoft's license.